noahbuilds/the-stack/README.md

 ## Conclusion:

 This Angular-based blogging platform successfully implements the required features, adheres to best practices, provides a seamless user experience with SSR, and includes user authentication for secure blog post management.
-The additional bonus features enhance the overall functionality and aesthetics of the application.
 The deployment ensures accessibility for users